Carr Mill railway station: History

+Reopening

 Proposals to construct a new station to serve the expanding population have been suggested by Merseytravel but funding has yet to arrive.
 A new proposal to open a station was raised by Metro Mayor of the Liverpool City Region Steve Rotheram as part of his re-election plans in January 2020.
+The proposal was again raised as part of his re-election plans in 2024, with the new railway station being a priority along with new stations at Daresbury and Woodchurch.